nayakam/technologies/lead/readme.md

 *   Even it is common sense you have to put it out in team environment
 *   Introduce code / pair review culture and create a baseline checklist as a team
 *   Balancing coding and non-coding responsibilities - time management
-*   Create an environment to everybody to participate technical decisions and get behind
+*   Create an environment to everybody to participate technical decisions and get behind - Cultivating team culture
 *   Empower your team and let the team to do the work
 *   Responsible for output of the project and status of the project
 *   Involve in product roadmap